 Bottom-up planning is crucial as well.
 For synthesized radios, technology road maps included efficient microprocessors and memory, radio design tools that allowed tuning across a sufficient range of frequencies, mechanical design that shielded the devices from interference, shock and vibration and much more.

-When high quality information is assembled in one place, challenged and intuitively forged into a point of view — it becomes true innovation strategy.
-You are poised to catch the wave.
-In the case of synthesized mobile radio, the wave was a need for a radio to be frequency-agile enough to be used with one group of users, then, with a flip of a soft switch, be used with another group of users.
-Later developments allowed this capability to be a bridge across several user groups.
-This allowed unprecedented cooperative communications capability, opening the way for multiple responding agencies to be quickly and virtually aligned when responding to an event.
-Previous to this it took literally a table top full of radios to do this type of coordination.
+When high-quality information is assembled in one place, challenged and intuitively forged into a point of view — it becomes a true innovation strategy and you are poised to catch the wave.
+In the case of synthesized mobile radio, the wave was the need for a radio to be frequency-agile enough to be used with one group of users, then, with a flip of a soft switch, be used with another group.
+Later developments allowed this capability to be a bridge across several user groups, allowing for an unprecedented cooperative communications capability and opening the way for multiple responding agencies to be quickly and virtually aligned when responding to an event.
+Previous to this, it took literally a table top full of radios to do this type of coordination.
 This work continues today with work to integrate broadband resources.

-Finding the wave is more important now than ever — in fact it’s essential for success in this post financial crisis growth period.
+Finding the wave is more important now than ever — in fact it’s essential for success.
+Work that is not anchored in external driving forces is doomed to move at the pace of internal politics.

-When an organization catches the wave formation just right the effects are transformational.
+When an organization catches the wave formation just right, the effects are transformational.
+Consider the following:

 - The utility sector had not had a technical breakthrough in decades until energy prices and the IT industry converged, yielding smart grid.